kristiania-pg6301-2023/pg6301-frontend-programming/README.md

 6. Create an application and configure to deploy to heroku
     1. Sign up at the [Heroku Dashboard](https://dashboard.heroku.com/apps/)
     2. [Create a new Heroku app](https://dashboard.heroku.com/new-app)
-    3. Under Deployment for your new app, select Heroku Git as Deployment Metho
+    3. Under Deployment for your new app, select Heroku Git as Deployment Method
 7. Download the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-command-line)
 8. From the command line, push your repository to Heroku
     1. `heroku login`
     2. `heroku git:remote -a <app name>`
     3. `git push heroku`
-7. You can see the deployment log under Activity in the Heroku Dashboard for your app and the runtime log under More > View logs
+9. You can see the deployment log under Activity in the Heroku Dashboard for your app and the runtime log under More > View logs

 Common problems: